square/stoic/README.md

   println("dispatchInputEvent called")
 }

-// iterate over bitmap in the heap for (bitmap in jvmti.getInstances(Bitmap::class.java)) {
+// iterate over each bitmap in the heap for (bitmap in jvmti.getInstances(Bitmap::class.java)) {
   println("$bitmap: size=${bitmap.allocationByteCount}")
 }